Frequently Asked Questions

 By using template selectors and by passing several topic

-parameters, it's possible to subscribe to an unlimited number of topics using a single HTTP connection.
+parameters, it's possible to subscribe to an unlimited of topics using a single HTTP connection.

 How to Use Mercure with GraphQL?